CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures.md

 I'd suggest

 ![Desktop View](/assets/img/posts/2025-11-05-mental-models.png)
 *<strong>Mental Models</strong>.
 Mental models exist in the possibility space.
-The above ( ), but its shape is misaligned with the game it models (they are confidently wrong)*
+The model above has a solid, well-defined boundary (the player is confident they understand the systems of the underlying game), but its shape is misaligned (they are confidently wrong)*

 The *shape* of mental model represents the set of rules and processes believed to describe a game.
 We can think of it as a boundary in possibility space, one separating what is possible from what isn't.
 With this in mind, we're now ready to define <strong>systems surprise</strong> as *the sharp and sudden change in the shape of a player's mental model into a new and noticeably different one*.